Ponaganset High School: Demographics

-Additionally, 18% of the students were eligible for free or reduced lunch.
+Additionally, 14.2% of the students were eligible for free or reduced-price lunch.

-Mascot
+Mascot Controversy

-Ponaganset's mascot is the Chieftain.
-This has come under fire in recent decades as mascots with Native American imagery and symbolism has been reviewed.
-The regional school district is now deciding whether to keep a symbol many consider to be cultural appropriation, or to change it to something more appropriate as the local tribe, the Nipmuc, have been asking for.
+Ponaganset's mascot is the Chieftain in a full headdress, which the Foster-Glocester School District mascot came under controversy by the local Nipmuc Tribe, which formed from the scrutiny in recent years as mascots with Native American imagery and symbolism have been reevaluated.
+The Rhode Island Commission on Prejudice and Bias was initially scheduled to present their case for replacing the mascot of the Foster-Glocester School District, but has been postponed indefinitely.

 Capital improvement plan

-In the late 2000s, the school underwent a major multi-phase renovation in which the former middle school was re-located to a new building and the existing high school took over the old middle school structure.
+In the late 2000s, the school underwent a major multi-phase renovation in which the former middle school was relocated to a new building and the existing high school took over the old middle school structure.
 An indoor glass walkway was put in to attach the high school with the old middle school.
 The renovations were completed at the end of 2009.